Syed-Niaz/Bellabeat-Capstone-Project/README.md

 groupby_id_daily_sleep = daily_sleep.groupby(by='id')
 ```

-Creating a dataframe with some average datas of each category as per 'id' and then resetting the index
+Creating a dataframe 'avg_data' with some average datas of each category as per 'id' and then resetting the index

 ```
 avg_data = groupby_id_activity_sleep.mean()